About Our Buffalo Office

 Recreational opportunities are bountiful in all four seasons in Buffalo, which is affectionately known as the “City of Good Neighbors.”
 Buffalo residents can enjoy spending springtime in the parks and on the golf courses, summers on the water and beaches of Lake Erie, autumns at apple and pumpkin farms and at foliage-filled state parks, and winters at local ski resorts that are some of the best in the Northeast.
 The region is easy to navigate, and even rural areas are less than a 30-minute drive from downtown.

 Buffalo is a border city with one of the nation’s most-active border crossings to Canada.
 Weekend day trip opportunities include Niagara Falls, the Finger Lakes, southern Ontario wine country, and Toronto, Ontario, the fourth largest city in North America.
-Closer to home, top cultural institutions include the University at Buffalo (the largest institution of the highly-regarded SUNY university system), the Albright Knox Art Gallery (one the nation’s top modern art museums), the Buffalo Philharmonic Orchestra (which performs primarily at Kleinhans Music Hall, an architectural masterpiece designed by famed architects Eliel and Eero Saarinen) and, of course, the Buffalo Bills.
+Closer to home, top cultural institutions include the University at Buffalo (the largest institution of the highly-regarded SUNY university system), The Buffalo AKG (one the nation’s top modern art museums), the Buffalo Philharmonic Orchestra (which performs primarily at Kleinhans Music Hall, an architectural masterpiece designed by famed architects Eliel and Eero Saarinen) and, of course, the Buffalo Bills.

 We are conveniently located in the heart of Buffalo at Fountain Plaza at the corner of Main and Chippewa in the 500 block of Main Street.
 The twin tower buildings overlook the Fountain Plaza, a true Buffalo landmark that features a reflecting pool in the summer months and an ice-skating rink in the winter.
 Located at the Fountain Plaza train stop, our building is also just a short walk from City Hall, all downtown courthouses, numerous full-service hotels and Buffalo’s entertainment and theatre districts, which offer some of Western New York’s finest eating establishments, sporting events, live music, dancing, and Broadway shows.